Virginia-Maryland College of Veterinary Medicine

 Admission Process for the Stamps Scholarship

-Admittance to the VMRCVM Graduate Program is through a highly competitive process.
+Admittance to the VMCVM Graduate Program is through a highly competitive process.
 All candidates must first apply to the Virginia Tech Graduate School.
-The VMRCVM Graduate Affairs Committee then reviews qualified candidates, and the most outstanding students are admitted to the program.
+The VMCVM Graduate Affairs Committee then reviews qualified candidates, and the most outstanding students are admitted to the program.
 The minimum requirements for entry into the graduate program include: Prospective Stamps Leadership Scholars must meet minimum requirements:

 - New GRE score of 300 or higher or, 1070 or higher